astuff/automotive_autonomy_msgs/README.md

 Generic messages for inter-module communication in an automation system.
 Contains module-specific messages for control and feedback.

-## perception_msgs ##

-Generic messages to represent abstracted data received from any sensor type.

 ## platform_automation_msgs ##

 Metapackage which relies on all included ROS packages in this stack.